alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-ruling-on-divorcing-a-pregnant-wife.md

 locale: en
 category: [fatwas,women,divorce]
 note: false
-excerpt: "Is it permissible to divorce a pregnant wife or not? the answer is there is no objection in divorcing a pregnant woman."
+summary: "Is it permissible to divorce a pregnant wife or not? the answer is there is no objection in divorcing a pregnant woman."
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz